-Student Teacher/Intern: CWID: Master Teacher: School/District:

-Collaboration and Support Log
+Master Teacher: School/District: Collaboration and Support Log

-- Log time and provide brief description of collaboration/support with Master Teacher, University Supervisor, Program Advisor, or other. - The log needs to be signed and submitted to your University Supervisor at the end of the semester. - If you are an Intern, your regular support hours must total at least 72 hours and your EL support hours must total at least 23 hours.
-EL support hours are not needed if you already hold a Clear credential. - Add additional rows as needed. - The totals do not automatically calculate. - -After entering in the times you'll right click on the total cell and click "Update Field" to refresh it. - -Enter in the times as decimals.
+- Log time and provide brief description of collaboration/support with Master Teacher, University Supervisor, Program Advisor, or other. - The log needs to be signed and submitted to your University Supervisor at the end of the semester.
+If you are an Intern, your regular support hours must total at least 72 hours and your EL support hours must total at least 23 hours.
+EL support hours are not needed if you already hold a Clear credential.
+Add additional rows as needed. - The totals do not automatically calculate. - -After entering in the times you'll right click on the total cell and click "Update Field" to refresh it. -Enter in the times as decimals.
 For example, for an hour and a half, use 1.5.

+anter in the times as accumans.
+For example, for an noa i and a nam, ase i.s.
 Date Brief Description of Collaboration/Support with Master Teacher or Support from University Supervisor or Program Advisor Person Collaborating with/Receiving Support From Hours: Minutes Interns Only EL Support Hours: Minutes